grapeot/blog/content/nodejs-bootstrap.md

 Category: Computing
 Tags: nodejs

-Can a node.js/express.js web app update itself from a github repo?
+Can a node.js/express.js web app update itself from a github repo? (i.e. whenever we do a `git push` to github, the server side will also use `git pull` to update itself)

 It's possible thanks to the powerful WebHook of github.